-Leaving Shoja, we will top the Jalori Pass (3120m) before riding down to the Sutlej Valley once more and joining the road to our start point (pillions will have to step off for the steepest sections at the top).
+Leaving Shoja, we will top the Jalori Pass (3120m) before riding down to the Sutlej Valley once more and joining the road to our start point.
 It’s a super ride back to Shimla, where we will eat a celebratory supper, having circumnaviagted one of the most beautiful areas imaginable.

 Day 14: shimla to Delhi

 Most of the day can be spent exploring the Raj-era sights of Shimla, before it’s back aboard the light railway, this time in the other direction to Kalka.
-There you will meet the sleeper to Delhi, which will deliver you to the capital to connect with your homeward flight.
+There you will meet the sleeper to Delhi, which will deliver you to the capital to be connected with your homeward flight.

 Day 15: Delhi to Home

 Once back home you may try and explain what you’ve just done down at the pub.
-But even with your wad of do-no-justice photographs you will fail to convey the experiential magnitude of riding in the World’s biggest place.
+But even with a phone-full of do-no-justice photographs you will fail to convey the experiential magnitude of riding in the World’s biggest place.